Elusive phase transition in the replica limit of monitored systems

-In this letter, we introduce an exactly solvable model of monitored dynamics, composed by a system of $N$ spin-$1/2$ particles with all-to-all pairwise noisy interactions.
-Each spin is subjected to weak continuous measurements in a random direction.
-We make use of the aforementioned the replica trick, introducing $n$ identical copies of the system (same noise realisation and same measurement outcomes) and finally considering the $n\to1$ via analytic continuation.
-Thanks to the mean-field nature of the interactions, the dynamics is fully encoded in the matrix of overlaps between different replicas which satisfies exact self-consistency equation.
-Our main result is that the nature of the phase transition depends on $n$: for $n=3$, the system exhibits a first order phase transition, which turns into a second order when $n=2$.
-More interestingly, we are also able to access the relevant $n\to1$ limit and we show that the self-consistency equations for the order parameter display logarithmic corrections which stabilise the volume-law phase for arbitrary measurement strength.
-This implies that the purification time of a mixed state is always exponentially long in the system size.
-Beyond purification and entanglement, we validate our theory by looking at the full statistics of single-site observables. \paragraph{The model. ---} We consider the Hilbert space $\mathcal{H} = [\mathbb{C}^{2}]^{\otimes N}$ of $N$ spin $1/2$.
-The spins are continuously monitored in the standard framework of homodyne detection and the stochastic Schrodinger equation~\cite{PhysRevA.36.5543, PhysRevA.58.1699, Gisin_1992}.
-In practice, with a time step $\Delta t$, for each site $i$, we couple each component of the spin $\hat S_i^\alpha$ ($\alpha = x,y,z$) to an auxiliary degree of freedom (ancilla), often chosen to be a single qubit.
-Subsequently, the ancilla qubit is projectively measured along the $z$ direction with an outcome $a = \pm 1$~\footnote{See supplemental material for additional details.}.
-One of the advantages of this approach is that the strength of the system+ancilla coupling can be tuned to have a well-defined $\Delta t \to 0$ limit.
-Then, the specific details of the discrete-time measurement figure:ocol become irrelevant with the measurement strength parameterised by a unique rate $\gamma$, which we take to be independent from the site $i$ and the direction $\alpha$.
-The collection of outcomes $\textbf{a} \equiv \{a_1,\ldots,\}$ defines the \textit{signal} $M^\alpha_i(t) = \sqrt{\Delta t} \sum_{n=1}^{t/\Delta t} a_\tind$ for each site $i$ and along each direction $\alpha$.
-Taking into account Born's rule, in the limit $\Delta t \to 0$, the signal can be shown to obey the stochastic equation~\cite{Note1}
+In this Letter, we introduce an exactly solvable model of monitored dynamics, composed of $N$ spin-$1/2$ particles with all-to-all noisy pairwise interactions.
+Each spin is subjected to weak continuous measurements along a random direction.
+We derive a mean-field theory in which the physics is encoded in a scalar order parameter and its effective free energy.
+We are also able to access the relevant $n\to1$ limit: our main result is that in this limit the free energy displays non-perturbative logarithmic corrections which stabilize the volume-law phase for arbitrary measurement strength.
+This implies that the purification time of a mixed state is always exponentially long in the system size as the purifying phase present for finite $n$ disappears.
+We validate our theory by looking at the full statistics of single-site observables. \paragraph{The model. ---} Let us consider the Hilbert space $\mathcal{H} = [\mathbb{C}^{2}]^{\otimes N}$ of $N$ spin $1/2$, subject to the isotropic noisy time-evolution, generated by the Hamiltonian increment